keycloak_wrapper 1.4.6 copy "keycloak_wrapper: ^1.4.6" to clipboard

 • Found a bug?

-Ensure the bug was not already reported by searching on GitHub under Issues.
-If you're unable to find an open issue addressing the problem, open a new one.
-Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.
+Ensure the bug has not already been reported by searching on GitHub under Issues.
+If you can't find an open issue addressing the problem, open a new one.
+Be sure to include a title, a clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.

 • Need some help?

-As of now, there isn't any discussion yet regarding any issue with the package, but feel free to open up a new one on Github under Discussions.
+Feel free to open a new discussion on GitHub if you need help from the community.
 I'll try my best to help you as soon as possible.
-If you want to make any feature requests, you can reach out using the same platform for us to discuss your idea further.
+If you want to make any feature requests, you can use the same platform for us to discuss your idea further.

 • Want to contribute?